 This is not the Hugh Masekela of “Stimela.”
 My sense is Masekela is an Orlando Pirates fan.

-But back to the music video.
+But back to the music video for “Don’t go lose it baby.”
 Watch from the 1:36 mark.
 Masekela also pretends to be a football coach for a minute as he raps with the ball in his hand.

-The video looks like it was shot in Lesotho (the backup band looks like Sankomota), which is where Masekela lived for parts of the 1980s.
-(He also lived briefs spells in Botswana, Liberia, Ghana and Nigeria.)
+The video looks like it was shot in Lesotho or Botswana (the backup band looks like Sankomota), which is where Masekela lived for parts of the 1980s.
+(He also lived briefs spells in Liberia, Ghana and Nigeria.)

-The closest Masekela came to a football pitch again, was when he performed in stadiums, including for a warm up concert during the 2010 World Cup.
-In this case, he is performing a Miriam Makeba standard with the singer Lira (who is mimicking every Makeba move in the song):
+Since then, the closest Masekela came to a football pitch, was when he performed in stadiums, including for a warm up concert during the 2010 World Cup.
+In this case, for example, he was performing a Miriam Makeba standard with the singer Lira (who is mimicking every Makeba move in the song).